avinash2196/finnie-chat/ARCHITECTURE.md

 ## System Overview

-Finnie-Chat is a sophisticated financial AI system with 6 specialized agents that process user questions through a multi-layered reasoning and synthesis pipeline, combining intent classification, portfolio analysis, market data, and safety guardrails.
+Finnie-Chat is a sophisticated financial AI system with an Orchestrator plus 6 specialized agents that process user questions through a multi-layered reasoning and synthesis pipeline, combining intent classification, portfolio analysis, market data, and safety guardrails.

 ---